-I generally introduce myself as both a software engineer and researcher, as it is broad (or vague) enough to include most of what I like to do.
+I generally introduce myself as both software engineer and researcher, as it is broad (or vague) enough to include most of what I like to do.

 Whenever I get the chance I try to improve my public speaking and writing skills.
-I have spoken at a number of large conferences (KubeCon China, KubeCon Europe, JAX DevOps London), and I have been the main author on a articles in well-known venues—both academic (IEEE Internet Computing, ICPE) and industrial (InfoQ).
+I have spoken at a number of large conferences (KubeCon China, KubeCon Europe, JAX DevOps), and I have been the main author on a articles in well-known venues—both academic (IEEE Internet Computing, ICPE) and industrial (InfoQ).

-At the Delft University of Technology, I am part-time writing my thesis on “A workflow approach to function composition in serverless architectures”.
 My broader research interests span the theory and practice from distributed systems to machine learning (infrastructure).

 I am very interested in collaborating on research projects, and solving challenging problems.
 You can contact me at my full name at gmail.com.

-Erwin, February 2019
+Erwin, September 2019